mmcnally/ClassBoard/docs/fspec/functional_specification.md

 (Last edited: 3-10-2015)

-1. Advanced flowchart functionality for graphing life happiness
+1. Notebook widget
 2. Wolfram Alpha integration
 3. Calculator Widget
-4. Notebook widget
+4. Dashboard appearance customization in Settings
 5. Neural network based machine learning
-6. An offensive chat bot
-7. A self destruct button that downloads a virus and deletes every file on your computer
-8. A fully function Civilization V widget
-9. Dashboard appearance customization in Settings
-10. A complete mapping of the human brain
-11. Global cooling
-12. World peace
-13. Integration 3rd party platform such as Facebook or Moodle.
+5. Integration 3rd party platform such as Facebook or Moodle.
-14. 3rd party widgets or plugins.
+6. 3rd party widgets or plugins.
 This would be a cool feature but is not currently worth implementing.
-15. Classboard will not have profile pages for either classes or users.
+7. Classboard will not have profile pages for either classes or users.
 That is there is no page you can visit that shows a user’s past activity or personal information.
-16. Support/optimization for mobile browsers
+8. Support/optimization for mobile browsers

+9. An offensive chat bot
+10. A self destruct button that downloads a virus and deletes every file on your computer
+11. A fully function Civilization V widget
+11. A complete mapping of the human brain
+12. Global cooling
+13. World peace
+14. Advanced flowchart functionality for graphing life happiness

 ##Revision History
 ---